alvarogaiotti/alvarogaiotti.github.io/content/about/index.md

 showToc: false
 ---

 Hello everyone, I'm Alvaro.
-I'm a recent (2022) graduate in Philosophical Sciences at Università degli Studi di Padova with a great passion for {{< rawhtml >}}<abbrtitle="Information Technology">IT</abbr>{{< /rawhtml >}}
+I'm a recent (2022) graduate in Philosophical Sciences of Università degli Studi di Padova with a great passion for {{< rawhtml >}}<abbrtitle="Information Technology">IT</abbr>{{< /rawhtml >}}
 and technology in general.